kang-lee-lab/lab-surveys-frontend/README.md

 # lab-surveys-frontend

 A prototype of the current Kang Lee Lab Surveys front-end but redeveloped in the React.js framework.
+Currently hosted on [Heroku](https://kangleelab-surveys-qa-ae98ac8adddf.herokuapp.com/) on the QA environment.

 ## Running locally